ITI/mrnes/docs/mrnes.md

 - `mrnes.CreateTraceManager(name string, use bool)` is a constructor returning a pointer to a data structure used to store and organize trace records that are gathered.  `name` is a label applied to the data structure, and `use` is a flag that selects or inhibits collection of trace records.
 - `mrnes.LoadTopo(filename string, idCounter int, traceMgr *TraceManager) error` reads the file specified with the path `filename`, expecting a YAML file in the format expected of `mrnes.TopoCfg` structs.
 Succeeding it builds internal representations of the topology objects, and gives each a unique integer identifier whose least value is given as `idCounter`.
 The pointer `traceMgr` is included so that as these objects are built, the association between them, their names, and the identifier is recorded in the data structure that manages collected trace records.
 An error is returned if the read process fails.
-- `mrnes.LoadDevFile(filename string) error` reads the file specified with the path `filename` , expecting a YAML file in the format expected of `mrnes.DevExecList` struct.
+- `mrnes.LoadDevExec(filename string) error` reads the file specified with the path `filename` , expecting a YAML file in the format expected of `mrnes.DevExecList` struct.
 Succeeding in creating a stucture in that format,  it sets the global pointer `devExecTimeTbl` to the pointer returned, and thereafter device operation execution time lookups are performed using this table.
 If the read does not succeed an error is returned.
-- `mrnes.LoadStateParams(defaults, mdfy string) error` reads the files `defaults` and `mdfy` as YAML files in the format expected of `mrnes.ExpCfgDict` structs for configuration parameters.
-Those two structs are merged;  `mdfy` may be empty but `defaults` may not.
+- `mrnes.LoadStateParams(defaults string) error` reads the file `defaults` as a YAML file in the format expected of `mrnes.ExpCfgDict` structs for configuration parameters.
 Success results in the parameters read being prioritized as described later in this document, and used to create and initialize the 'state' structs of each of the topology objects.
 If any step in this process fails an error is returned.

-The data structures and logic are organized so that the simulation importing **mrnes** can be run as a service, with an external user initializing and executing a run, perhaps then altering state parameters and running again.
-Since the **mrnes** package does not directly manage the simulation, the particulars of that organization are not part of its structure.

 ##### 2.3 Running a model